heterophyllus/vscode-optalix/README.md

 # OpTaliX macro language support for Visual Studio Code

-This extension adds syntax highlighting for [OpTaliX](http://www.optenso.com/index.html) macros.
+This extension adds language support for [OpTaliX](http://www.optenso.com/index.html) macros.

 ## Screenshot
 ![syntax](images/syntax.png)

-## Note
-The example macro is posted [here](http://www.optenso.com/optix/ex_macro.html).

 ## Changelog
 Read the [CHANGELOG](CHANGELOG.md) to know what has changed over the last few versions of this extension.